HIV AND BREASTFEEDING

 HIV AND PREGNANCY

-Try to keep your baby in direct skin to skin contact for as long as possible.
-Direct skin to skin contact, also known as kangaroo mother care, helps to get breastfeeding off to a good start.
-It also helps to prevent baby from losing too much weight and getting neonatal jaundice.
+Keep your baby in direct skin-to-skin contact for as long as possible.
+Skin-to-skin contact helps breastfeeding and prevents baby from losing too much weight and getting jaundiced.

 BREASTFEEDING WHILE HIV+